jeff-carter/jeff-carter/README.md

 ### Hi there 👋

-I am currently working in web development and have more than 7 years of professional experience.
-I have worked across the full technology stack, but I am especially passionate about backend development and database technologies.
-I have worked on many Web services, user interfaces, and data processing scripts.
-My main strengths are with Java and MongoDB, and I have certifications in both.
+Experienced software engineer with over seven years of hands-on experience in developing robust solutions across the full technology stack.
+Proficient in frontend development with expertise in frameworks like Angular, while deeply passionate about backend development and database technologies such as Java, MongoDB, SQL, and Elasticsearch.
+Successfully delivered numerous web services, user interfaces, and data processing scripts, consistently optimizing performance and enhancing functionality to meet business objectives.
+My main strengths are with Java, Angular and MongoDB.

 I am currently exploring my interest in data science and machine learning.
 I have been been making use of different Python libraries, such as NumPy, pandas, scikit-learn, and TensorFlow.